blitz-js/blitz/README.md

 ### Quick Start

-You need Node.js 12 or newer
+You need Node.js 12 or newer.

 #### Install Blitz